ankitadhandha/srid.ca/Tech/Hardware/AC600M USB WiFi Adapter.md

 Using `sudo nmtui` however works.

 - [ ] Obviate the use of `sudo`, so that the 2nd WiFi autoconnects on restart.

+## Kernel 5.10

+This driver is buggly in Linux 5.10: https://github.com/brektrou/rtl8821CU/issues/109